 Any person receiving loss of privilege violations in one academic year is subject to judicial sanctions.

 Vehicle registration fees are charged directly to student accounts.
-All citation payments can to be made to the Financial Services Office, located in Pennsylvania Hall.
+All citation fines are to be paid at the Financial Services Office, located in Pennsylvania Hall.
 Public Safety does not accept payments.
 A copy of the citation should be presented to the Financial Services Office with the payment.
-All unpaid citations will be directly charged to each student’s account or each employee’s payroll account.
+All unpaid citations will be directly charged to each student's account or each employee's payroll account.
 The College reserves the right to charge any delinquent fines a 1% penalty if not paid within 30 calendar days.

 Vehicles may be booted for violations involving unregistered vehicles, loss of privileges, damage to property incidents, and for additional excessive violations.
 The parking boot will not be removed until after all fines have been paid to Financial Services.
 Any vehicles booted for three days in succession may be towed to an off-campus property at the owner's expense.

 PUBLIC SAFETY WILL NOT ACCEPT VERBAL APPEALS.
 Appeal forms may be obtained at the Public Safety office.
 Completed forms must be submitted by the registered owner/operator within seven days of the citation date.
 All submitted appeals must contain the citation number, issuing date, location, violation offense, license plate, and make and color of the vehicle or the form will be considered incomplete and will be returned to the appellant.

 The Traffic and Parking Hearing Officer will review all appeals within an average of two weeks of the appeal date and will determine if the appeal has valid basis and/or a legitimate issue.
 All appeals that have no valid basis or legitimate issue will be denied and returned to the appellant.
 Example: An appeal for being parked in front of a No Parking Anytime sign would not have any basis for an appeal.